Unit 6 - Practice Quiz

 B. Classic passing off

-D. Extended passing off
+D. Reverse passing off

 23 'Aura' is a registered trademark for a line of perfumes.
 A competitor launches a new perfume called 'Ora' with similar packaging.
 'Aura' sues the competitor.
 Which statement most accurately describes the legal options available to 'Aura'?